A board with posted notes

 We are currently exploring various options to best accommodate our University Services colleagues.
 While considering the provision of "touchdown" spaces on the Gilmorehill campus, we're also looking at how we use spaces such as Berkeley Square which is within the vicinity of the West End campus.
 Our goal is to find a balance of types and locations of workspaces that enables us to be effective in our work.

-How does the design incorporate feedback from our recent surveys and workshops?
+How does the design incorporate feedback from the Diagnostic stage surveys and workshops?

-Absolutely.
-We are wholeheartedly committed to designing workspaces that are both inclusive and accessible for everyone.
-This means not only incorporating features like ergonomic and height-adjustable desks but also ensuring that every communal space can be easily accessed and comfortably used by everyone, regardless of their physical abilities or other needs.
+We are incorporating features like ergonomic and height-adjustable desks and also ensuring that, where possible, every communal space can be easily accessed and comfortably used by everyone, regardless of their physical abilities or other needs.

 Will there be more dedicated solo workspaces for focused work?